glennludszuweit/Firechat/README.md

 - Quick and Nible tests

 ## Architecture
-This project is build with MVVM-C and follows the Clean Architecture design.
+This project is build with MVVM-C architecture.
-It is also build around Protocol Oriented Programming.

 ## Screenshots
 ![Image alt text](./firechat-auth.png)